-Graduation from a junior college does not of itself assure an applicant of admission to Auburn University at Montgomery.
-Such applicants may also present an overall of "C" or better on all work attempted.
-The maximum credit allowed for work done in a junior college will not exceed 100 quarter hours.
+Graduation from a junior college does not necessarily assure an applicant of admission to Auburn University at Montgomery.
+Such applicants must also present an overall grade point average of "C" or better on all work attempted.
+The maximum credit allowed for work done in a junior college is 100 quarter hours.